chess-vn/slchess/README.md

 ## Overview

-This project is a backend server for a gaming platform, designed using AWS SAM, Golang, go-task, Docker, and Swagger OpenAPI.
+This project is a backend server for a gaming platform, designed using AWS SAM, Golang, task, Docker, and Swagger OpenAPI.
 The server is designed to handle multiple concurrent chess matches, integrate matchmaking based on ELO ratings, and provide real-time updates to players via WebSockets.
 The architecture leverages AWS Fargate for serverless container management, providing scalability and flexibility.

 ## Technologies

 - **Golang**: The backend is written in Go, providing a highly performant and concurrent platform for handling game logic and matchmaking.
 - **AWS SAM (Serverless Application Model)**: Used for defining and deploying serverless applications.
-- **go-task**: Task runner for automating common development tasks such as building, testing, and running Docker containers.
+- **task**: Task runner for automating common development tasks such as building, testing, and running Docker containers.
 - **Docker**: Containers are used to package and deploy the application in a consistent environment.
 - **Swagger OpenAPI**: API documentation and design system for defining and visualizing the application's WebSocket and RESTful APIs.